optimumsec/the-complete-guide-to-securing-web3-projects/gitbook-README.md

 At [OptimumSec](https://optimumsec.xyz/), we’ve seen that projects succeed when security is treated as a continuous process rather than a one-time checklist.
 This guide distills that approach into a clear, actionable framework for integrating security throughout the smart contract lifecycle—from design and coding to deployment and ongoing maintenance.

 Whether launching a new project or improving an existing one, use this resource to reduce risks, streamline processes, and build a strong foundation for secure operations.

+We welcome community contributions!
+If you have suggestions or additional insights, feel free to open a PR on our [GitHub repository](https://github.com/optimumsec/the-complete-guide-to-securing-web3-projects) to help improve this guide.